Return to On-Site Work

 UIS will abide by applicable state/university laws, rules and regulations, including collective bargaining agreements.

-Employees who refuse to wear face coverings whenever social distancing is not possible or refuse to follow other directives in this procedure may be subject to disciplinary action.
+Employees who refuse to wear face coverings as set forth in this procedure or refuse to follow other directives in this procedure may be subject to disciplinary action.

-Employees are encouraged to consult the UIS COVID-19 homepage for additional information and the latest developments, including information on facility openings.
+Employees are encouraged to consult the UIS COVID-19 homepage for additional information and the latest developments.

 Questions about this Procedure should be directed to Human Resources at email@example.com.